bigboomdesign/big-boom-directory/README.md

 * Automatically detect URL and social media fields, converting them into links

-* Support for ACF field types like image, date, and gallery field with integration using Lightbox
+* Support for ACF field types like checkboxes, image, date, gallery field (with integration using Lightbox), and Google Map

 * Full-featured advanced search widget with customizable filters and field selection for the search results display